panpanini/mutation-testing/PITCHME.md

 - has some Android specific helpers (eg: generating mockable Android jar)

 Note:
 so koral on github has forked and fixed the pitest gradle plugin to work with Android, and added some extra helpers that are useful for Android projects, such as support for Robolectric.
-Installation is the same as the other gradle plugin, just apply the plugin to your build.gradle file and then declare which classes to test
 ---?code=src/main/kotlin/build.gradle.kts&lang=kotlin@name=build.gradle.kts

 @snap[north span-100]